-This is a stroll down memory lane.
-At the end I cover a couple of quick additions to the game and the anniversary stream that occurred earlier in the week.
+This is a stroll down memory lane of Guild Wars 2.
+At the end, I cover a couple of quick additions to the game and the anniversary stream that occurred earlier in the week.
 Keep reading!

 One day, long ago, I was playing Neverwinter when a friend of mine told me that I should consider playing Guild Wars 2.
 My response wasn’t great.
 “But I hated Guild Wars 1.
 Why would I play the second one?”

-He effectively started a conversation which altered the course of my gaming experience.
+He effectively started a conversation that altered the course of my gaming experience.

 Why did I hate Guild Wars 1?
 That’s easy.
-I was an elitest WoW head.
-I would spend 12+ hours learning builds, reading elitiest jerks, getting potions and buff food, and watching videos on boss take downs.
+I was an elitist WoW head.
+I would spend 12+ hours learning builds, reading elitist jerks, getting potions and buff food, and watching videos on boss takedowns.
 In a couple of the guilds, I was a raid leader.
 My raiding guilds were basically family.
 Many of us had played since Vanilla.
-We raided together, PVPed together, gave discounts on pots, and would help each other through real life issues.
+We raided together, PVPed together, gave discounts on pots, and would help each other through real-life issues.
 I couldn’t just leave my family for another MMO.
 Sadly, when Mists of Panderia was slated to launch, many of my guildies left forever.

 I missed those times and I thought to myself, “Maybe I’ll give it a shot.”

 Guild Wars 2

 After my friend convinced me to play the game, I asked to try it.
 I made a character on a friend’s account with them present and played it while they were there answering questions.

 I told this friend that I would give it until level 20 before I made up my mind.
 And suddenly, within a few days of time, I was somewhere between lvl 40 to 50.
 Apparently, I was having fun.